sithmel/memoize-cache/README.md

 memoize-cache
 =============
 A configurable cache support for memoized functions.
+It is lightweight so it can run in the browser without any problem.

 A note about the API
 ====================